z80/cuckoo/README.md

 All min arrays have extensive ground shielding and even neighbor pins have minimal crosstalk.

-The layout is designed closely following the rules made by the Omnissiah himself (aka Hans Rosenberg) shared in his correct PCB layout tutorial videos.
+The layout is designed closely following the rules made by Hans Rosenberg, shared in his correct PCB layout tutorial videos.

 ![mp_board](docs/mp_board_3d.jpg)